-Miscellaneous training is anything that is commercial vehicle enforcement related and does not fall into one of the purposes above.
-Examples given; miscellaneous training could be sending inspectors to a Level I post-crash reconstruction course, human trafficking training, interdiction training, cargo-theft training, truck reconstruction training, truck-post crash inspection training, training on equipment utilized in truck enforcement and post-crash inspections/reconstructions (Vericom device) (\$4,500 per person), heavy vehicle event data recorders (block box) training, any related CMV training not given by National Training Center and any NTC course in order to certify inspectors in L1, L6, PVI, OBP, etc. Indiana will need to increase the number of inspectors as employees start to retire.
-Indiana attempts to host as many NTC trainings at our location as possible (L1, L3, GHM, PVI, NESA).
-Indiana is unable to foresee how much travel costs will be in the future when this grant is being used.
-Indiana looked at the cost it has spent on similar travel over the past year and increased it due to not knowing how prices/inflation will increase in the future.
+Miscellaneous travel or training is anything that is commercial vehicle enforcement related and does not fall into one of the purposes above.

+Examples: miscellaneous training could be a Level I post-crash reconstruction course, ITD conference/training, human trafficking training, interdiction training, cargo-theft training, truck reconstruction training, training on equipment utilized in truck enforcement and post-crash inspections/reconstructions, heavy vehicle event data recorders (block box) training, the NESA and CR squads to conduct investigations or special details within the State, the PCVI inspectors conducting special enforcement details, any related CMV training NOT given by the CVSA/FMCSA, and any CVSA/FMCSA course in order to certify inspectors in L1, L6, GHM, PCVI, OBP, etc. Indiana will also be utilizing this category for members of our division to participate in the courses as a refresher.
+This will assist those attending to build on the basic knowledge and take a deeper dive into the material.
+Those attending will also have the option to attend the courses in preparation to become an instructor for FMCSA/CVSA course they attend.
+Indiana will need to increase the number of inspectors as employees start to retire.
+Indiana attempts to host as many CVSA/FMCSA trainings at our location as possible (L1, L3, GHM, PCVI, OBP, NESA, etc.).